Deep Dive of OpenShift 4 Routers in On-Premise deployments

 true

-As we can see the hostNetwork is enabled as we expected.
+As we can see, hostNetwork is enabled as we expected.

-Also more interesting things in the routers yaml definition are:
+There are also more interesting things in the routers YAML definition:

 $ oc get pod router-default-754bf5f974-62ntm -n openshift-ingress -o json | jq -r '.spec.containers[].ports'